sparkle-project/sparkle-project.github.io/documentation/delta-updates/index.md

 Binary delta updates do not support and will reject the following metadata:

 * Access control lists (ACLs) in either the old or new application.
 * Extended attributes containing code signing information in either the old or new application.
-This can be resolved by properly structuring your application such that data and code are placed in the correct directories per [Code Signing in Depth guide](https://developer.apple.com/library/archive/technotes/tn2206/_index.html#//apple_ref/doc/uid/DTS40007919-CH1-TNTAG201).
-Only mach-o binaries should embed code signing information.
+This can be resolved by properly structuring your application such that data and code are placed in the correct directories per [Placing Content in a Bundle guide](https://developer.apple.com/documentation/bundleresources/placing_content_in_a_bundle).
+Only mach-o binaries or bundles containing them should embed code signing information.
 * Creating or applying diffs on file systems which do not preserve regular permission modes like FAT are not supported.
 Sparkle 2.2 and later performs a permission validation test before downloading delta updates.
 Sparkle's executable must have file permissions `0755`.

 Binary delta updates will pass but ignore or warn about the following metadata: